 I keep bins for leveling gear, electrical stuff, drinking water hoses

 Basic Tool Kit

 Every RV needs a basic tool kit.
 Like the bins, I don’t own the linked kit, but it is a pretty close approximation of what I do own.
-You don’t need to keep a ton of tools in camper, but something like this will help you solve most problems you run into.
+You don’t need to keep a ton of tools in your camper but something like this will help you solve most problems you run into.
 The only tool I really feel is missing from the kit is a pair of vice grips.
-I had to use that to separate my pressure regulator from one that the campground put on the spigot.
+I had to use

 Stuff for Spending Time Outside